tlzxwwt/plane/README.md

 # plane
 This is a simple game.

-Use the arrow keys and enter key to operate.
+Move:WASD or arrow keys

+Choose:Enter

+Shot:J

+Bomb:K